The date for this year's meet is March 23, 2019

 We look forward to an exciting and well-organized event that your athletes will long remember!

-Awards EXPANDED IN 2017!: New custom made 3D medals for the top performances of the day in each event including relays will be awarded.
+Awards: New custom made 3D type medals for the top performances of the day in each event including relays will be awarded.
 Places 2 through 6 in the individual events and 2 through 6 in the relays will get the meet’s traditional custom-made medals.
 This year we are adding something new in that we will be giving medals to heat/flight winners in the slower heats or field event flights with the lower marks.
-We still have to figure out how we will do this in field events that have open pits but we will and will let you know probably at the coaches’ breakfast.
 There will be trophies for top three teams in each division and a sweepstakes trophy for the team with the highest combined boys and girls score.

 New Event, New Name: In honor of our school’s namesake, we are switching the 1600’s to the mile and the fastest heats of the boys and girls mile will now be known as the “I have a Dream” Mile